jdereg/json-io/user-guide.md

 #### boolean isNeverShowingType()
 * Returns true if set to never show type (no @type).
 #### boolean isMinimalShowingType()
 * Returns true if set to show minimal type (@type).
+This is the default setting.
 #### WriteOptions showTypeInfoAlways()
 * Sets to always show type.
-Returns WriteOptions for chained access.
+Returns`WriteOptions`for chained access.
 #### WriteOptions showTypeInfoNever()
 * Sets to never show type.
-Returns WriteOptions for chained access.
+Returns`WriteOptions`for chained access.
+This is the default setting.
 #### WriteOptions showTypeInfoMinimal()
 * Sets to show minimal type.
 This means that when the type of object can be inferred, a type field will not be output.
-Returns WriteOptions for chained access.
+Returns`WriteOptions`for chained access.
 ---
 ### Pretty Print - Multiple line, indented JSON output, or one-line output
 #### boolean isPrettyPrint()
 * Returns the 'prettyPrint' setting, true being yes, pretty-print mode using lots of vertical white-space and indentations, 'false' will output JSON in one line.
 The default is false.
 #### WriteOptions prettyPrint(boolean prettyPrint)
 * Sets the 'prettyPrint' setting, true to turn on, false will turn off.
-Returns WriteOptions for chained access.
+The default setting is false.
+Returns`WriteOptions`for chained access.
 ---
 #### boolean isWriteLongsAsStrings()
 * Returns true indicating longs will be written as Strings, false to write them out as native JSON longs.
 #### WriteOptions writeLongsAsStrings(boolean writeLongsAsStrings)
 * Sets the boolean true to turn on writing longs as Strings, false to write them as native JSON longs.
-Returns WriteOptions for chained access.
+The default setting is false.
+This setting is important to get JSON with large (18 to 19 digit longs) sent to Javascript.
+Long/long values cannot be represented in Javascript because it stores these numbers in a Double internally, which cannot represent a full long value.
+Using this feature allows longs to be sent to Javascript with all their precision, however, they will be Strings when received in the Javascript.
+This will let you display them correctly, for example.
+Returns`WriteOptions`for chained access.
 ---
 ### null field values
 #### boolean isSkipNullFields()
 * Returns true indicating fields with null values will not be written, false will still output the field with an associated null value.
 The default is false.
 #### WriteOptions skipNullFields(boolean skipNullFields)
 * Sets the boolean where true indicates fields with null values will not be written to the JSON, false will allow the field to still be written.
-Returns WriteOptions for chained access.
+Returns`WriteOptions`for chained access.
 ---
 ### Map output
 #### boolean isForceMapOutputAsTwoArrays()
 * Returns true if set to force Java Maps to be written out as two parallel arrays, once for keys, one array for values.
 The default is false.
 #### WriteOptions forceMapOutputAsTwoArrays(boolean forceMapOutputAsTwoArrays)
 * Sets the boolean 'forceMapOutputAsTwoArrays' setting.
 If Map's have String keys they are written as normal JSON objects.
 With this setting enabled, Maps are written as two parallel arrays.
-Returns WriteOptions for chained access.
+Returns`WriteOptions`for chained access.
 ---
 ### Enum Options
 #### boolean isWriteEnumAsString()
 * Returns true if enums are to be written out as Strings (not a full JSON object) when possible.
 #### WriteOptions writeEnumsAsString()
 * Sets the option to write out enums as a String.
-Returns WriteOptions for chained access.
+Returns`WriteOptions`for chained access.
 #### boolean isEnumPublicFieldsOnly()
 * Returns true indicating that only public fields will be output on an Enum.
+The default is to only output public fields as well as to write it as a primitive (single value) instead of a JSON { } object when possible.
 #### WriteOptions writeEnumAsJsonObject(boolean writePublicFieldsOnly)
 * Sets the option to write out all the member fields of an enum.
-Returns WriteOptions for chained access.
+Returns`WriteOptions`for chained access.
 ---
 ### Customized JSON Writers
 #### WriteOptions setCustomWrittenClasses(Map<Class<?>, JsonWriter.JsonClassWriter> customWrittenClasses)
 * Establishes the passed in Map as the established Map of custom writers to be used when writing JSON.
-Returns WriteOptions for chained access.
+Returns`WriteOptions`for chained access.
 #### WriteOptions addCustomWrittenClass(Class<?> clazz, JsonWriter.JsonClassWriter customWriter)
 * Adds a custom writer for a specific Class.
-Returns WriteOptions for chained access.
+Returns`WriteOptions`for chained access.
 #### Map<Class<?>, JsonWriter.JsonClassWriter> getCustomWrittenClasses()
 * Returns a Map of Class to custom JsonClassWriter's use to write JSON when the class is encountered during serialization.
 #### boolean isCustomWrittenClass(Class<?> clazz)